cyber-scot/terraform-azurerm-custom-policies/README.md

   description          = var.role_restriction_policy.description != null ? var.role_restriction_policy.description : "This policy allows specific roles for Service Principals, Enterprise Apps, or Managed Identities, and other roles for Users or Groups."

   non_compliance_message {
-    content = var.role_restriction_policy.non_compliance_message != null ? var.role_restriction_policy.non_compliance_message : "Error: The role you have tried to deploy has been restricted by ${var.policy_prefix} - Allowed Roles Based on Principal Type policy.
+    content = var.role_restriction_policy.non_compliance_message != null ? var.role_restriction_policy.non_compliance_message : "PlatformPolicyInfo: The role you have tried to deploy has been restricted by ${azurerm_policy_definition.role_restriction_policy.display_name} policy.
 Please contact your administrator for assistance."
   }

   parameters = jsonencode({